-Development of the 2021-2022 Parent Involvement Plan
+Development of the 2020-2021 Parent Involvement Plan

-During Spring 2021, all parents were contacted by SOUL staff to determine how students were doing under new COVID-19 procedures.
-In addition to gathering information on student educational needs, SOUL staff also conducted "wellness checks" on every family.
+In April 2022, all parents were contacted by SOUL staff to deliver a satisfaction survey, which included a question regarding preference of in-class or independent study classes.
+In addition to gathering information on these items, SOUL staff also conducted "wellness checks" on every family.